lukepearce/lukepearce.co.uk/_content/3-writing/2-notes/2014-03-14-testing-checklist.md

 ---
 title: Testing Checklist
 ---
-A testing checklist I wrote recently as part of our internal development guidelines.
+A testing checklist/front-end guide I wrote recently as part of our internal development guidelines.

 --